 - Likewise, they are not allowed to use them during family dinner or family meetings.

-We have one hour a week, set the same day and time every week, when they give their devices to us.
-We chose Sundays from 6-7.
+I decided to set one hour a week when they give their devices to us.
+We chose Sundays from 6:00-7:00.
 The regularity helps solve a few of the problems.
 First, it gets the girls in the habit of handing over their devices.
 It is a weekly reminder that the devices do not belong solely to them.
 Second, it gives us a weekly reminder to check on what they are doing.
 Without a system or routine, we tend to forget to do this regularly.
 We look over their usage and do a quick check (or a lengthy one, if warranted) of their texts, emails and posts.
 This is not a complete solution.
 They still can and might delete their web page history or texts.
 We just have to trust that we have a good enough relationship with them and have taught them correct principles well enough that they will make good decisions.

 We do allow exceptions to these rules, especially when the children calmly explain what they want.
 As I explained in the post Use Your Words, I want my children to learn that the more words you use the more likely you are to get what you want.
 For example, if friends are over, the internet can stay on beyond the usual time.
 Or, over Christmas break if they want to watch an extra show on Netflix, that’s okay.

 Here is a link to a blog with more tips on parental restrictions.
-There’s a menu at the top (called Click Here for Cheat Sheets) with options for various applications.
-It can be complicated and time consuming, but welcome to parenting in the 21st century!
+There’s a menu at the top with options for various devices and apps.
+It can be complicated and time consuming, but that’s what parenting entails in the 21st century!

 Once you’ve decided the rules for your family, give yourself permission to change them as needed.
 If you try the rules out for a few weeks or months, you may find they don’t work for various reasons.
 It’s okay to say to your kids, “We’ve realized this isn’t working, we’ve reassessed and these are the new rules.”
 The rules are necessarily going to change through the years as your kids get older and the devices change.